Technoculture/VVplus/README.md

 cd vvplus

 # This repo uses pnpm instead of npm or yarn
+pnpm installhooks
+# important to run the above script to set up husky

 pnpm build
+# This builds the entire monorepo
 ```

+> ⚠️ Do not build individual apps seperately, this may cause various problems.

+> ⚠️ Use Chrome for testing purposes.
+The 3D rendering stack used here, may produce slightly different results on different browsers.

 Any further issues regarding the monrepo organization: Google turborepo